NCAA Softball Recruiting Rules and Calendar: When Can Softball Coaches Talk to You?

 The D1 NCAA softball recruiting rules are the most restrictive recruiting rules, breaking down when athletes can receive specific forms of communication from coaches based on their year in high school:

-- September 1 junior year: Athletes may begin taking official visits.
+- September 1 of junior year: Athletes may begin taking official visits.

-- July 1 after junior year: Coaches can conduct off-campus contact with athletes at their home or school.
+- September 1 of junior year: Coaches can conduct off-campus contact with athletes at their home or school.

 - Senior year: College softball coaches can conduct off-campus communications with athletes and/or their parents no more than three times.